Last Updated on January 21, 2023 by admin

 Nearby Activities: Visiting Port Townsend

 Fort Worden is located adjacent to the quaint city of Port Townsend.
-We wrote a full post about this historic seaport (linked here).
 You can drive into town, or you can walk down the beach from Fort Worden State Park (depending on the tide schedule)!

 There are plenty of things to do while at Port Townsend: